xusamson8/CS146/Labs/Lab 5/lab5.md

         every time we look at a new subtree, update upper and lwor bounds

-code: we will need a helper method with bounds
+code: we will need a helper method with bounds we'll start with the helper function, where we create an if statement to check if the node is null, if it is then return true (an empty bst is still a bst), an another if statement, to see if the node satisfies the properties of BST with the bounds, if it doesn't then return false. we call this recusively, which updates the node to the left / right child, and updates the max or minbound.

+for the main function, we start with the root node, and the bounds the min/max value of long as it can be infinitely large.

 #### Python
 same implementation as java, but with python syntax